-During the winter of the new millenium, the depression took me deeper into oblivion then ever before.
+During the winter of the new millenium, a depression took me deeper into oblivion then ever before.
 After 8 months fighting the thickening fog, trying not to fall in the abyss of the growing void and to keep engaged in my work and relationship, I eventually came to understand that my thinking mind was not going to help me; in fact, that it was working against me.
-My mind was filled with a thick tenacious substance and I was exhausted from trying to find solutions, it just didn't move in any direction.
+My mind was filled with a thick tenacious substance and I was exhausted from trying to find my way out, it just didn't move in any direction.

-I'd had lingering thoughts about suicide for a long time already, but now, at 40, I perceived it as the only way out of this miserable life and I wanted to be prepared when the moment was there.
+I'd had lingering thoughts about suicide for a long time already, but now at 40, I perceived it as the only way out of this miserable life and I wanted to prepare myself for when the moment was there.

-I started to visualize how I would do it, envisioning the whole process step-by-step; the letters, my cats, the last visits, the last words, what I would feel, where I would park the car, the thoughts that would come up, every tiny detail.
-Finally, after 30 or 40 minutes of careful visualization, when I had left everyting and everybody behind, passed the point of no return and felt that all attachment, fear and resistance had left me, I became totally calm.. and then something unexpected happened.
+One of those days, laying on the settee in my living room, I started to visualize how I would do it, envisioning the whole process step-by-step; the letters that I wanted to write, what I would do with my cats, the last goodbye's, the last words to my partner, the thoughts of doubt that might come up, every tiny detail.
+Finally, after 30 or 40 minutes of careful visualization, when I had left everyting and everybody behind, passed the point of no return in my visualization and felt that all attachment, fear and resistance had left me, I became totally calm.. and then something unexpected happened.

 Deep inside me something burst open and I felt a fountain of pure, unconditional love coming out of the depths of my self.
-It was such a wonderful sensation and intense joy, to be flooded with pure love after having gone through so much pain and despair, I was crying and laughing at the same time.
+Being flooded with pure love after having gone through so much pain and despair, I couldn't stop crying and being in awe at the same time.

 This is what the dark night of the soul in essence is about; it is the death of the old and rebirth of a new you, with accompanying labor pains.
 The experience of the void appears to be a call, a call to embody your truest self and to find the fullness in the depths of the void by surrendering to the unknown.

 But I didn't know this at the time, not even that I'd undergone a dark night of the soul.
-In the days and weeks that followed, I discovered that although this all-encompassing love did came from within, somehow it was its own source.
-I had little to do with it, it seemed, except for being the vessel where it could come through.
+In the days and weeks that followed, I discovered that although this all-encompassing love did come from within, somehow it was its own source.
+I had little to do with it, it seemed, I didn't need to feed it or care for it, just being the vessel where it could come through.
 I realized that by letting go of all attachments and surrendering totally, I had gone out of my own way and was free and open for this flow of unconditional love that expanded over the next couple of weeks.

-I've noticed by myself and others that when we start to do these things, we suddenly become receptive to the inner voice that is guiding us.
-And as we become more and more authentic, love what we are doing, love who we are with, including ourselves, depression gives way to the joy of an evergrowing feeling of fullness and love.
+A beautiful side-effect of consistently paying attention to and caring for our inner life, is that we become much more receptive to the inner voice that is guiding us.
+And as we become more and more honest and authentic, love what we are doing, love who we are with, including ourselves, depression gives way to the joy of an evergrowing feeling of fullness and love.

-Now, at this point I'd like to say to you, that if you are on the edge of giving up, please, reach out to someone near, a therapist, a mentor, or, if that fails, contact me. .
+If you are on the edge of giving up, please, reach out to someone near, a therapist, a mentor, or contact me.
 I am only one call or one message away.